 Call (650) 489-4620.

-Dental emergencies can occur at the most inopportune time, even despite diligent dental care and oral hygiene.
-Dr. Schweifler will assess your immediate needs and provide appropriate care to resolve damage and discomfort.
+Dental emergencies can occur most inopportunely despite diligent dental care and oral hygiene.
+Dr. Schweifler offers emergency dental care as part of his general dentistry services.
+He will assess your immediate needs and provide appropriate care to resolve damage and discomfort.
+We consider a dental issue that is causing excessive pain as an emergency.
 Common dental emergencies can include:

-- Sudden tooth pain: sudden, sharp or throbbing pain in or around a tooth can have a range of possible causes including infection.
-It is important to contact our office for an appointment as soon as possible for evaluation.
+- Sudden tooth pain: Sudden, sharp, or throbbing pain in or around a tooth can have a range of possible causes, including infection.
+It is important to contact our office for an evaluation appointment as soon as possible.

-- Knocked out tooth: when a tooth is knocked out it should be recovered if possible and placed in a container of milk or held between the tongue and cheek while in transit to our office.
-In some cases, it can be successfully placed back into the socket if treated immediately and there is minimal or no damage to the root.
+- Knocked-out tooth: When a tooth is knocked out, it should be recovered, if possible, and placed in a container of milk or held between the tongue and cheek while in transit to our office.
+Sometimes, our dentist can successfully place it back into the socket.
+However, the best results happen when we immediately fix the issue, and there is minimal or no damage to the root.

-There are other more subtle signs of a developing dental problem that if recognized and addressed early can prevent a sudden emergency situation.
+There are other more subtle signs of developing dental problems.
+If you recognize and address them early, you can prevent a sudden emergency.
 These can include:

-- Bleeding or swollen gums: a common sign of gingivitis, gums that bleed or have become swollen may indicate an infection beneath the surface or around a tooth root.
+- Bleeding or swollen gums: A common sign of gingivitis is bleeding gums.
+Gums that bleed or have become swollen may indicate an infection beneath the surface or around a tooth root.

-- Increasing sensitivity to temperature: if hot or cold foods and beverages are suddenly causing discomfort we should evaluate your dental health for a developing problem such as decay.
+- Increasing temperature sensitivity: If hot or cold foods and beverages are suddenly causing discomfort, we should evaluate your dental health for a developing problem such as decay.

 Emergency Dentistry FAQs